Becoming a Low-Cost, High-Quality Cannabis Producer in British Columbia

 Armstrong, BC Property

-Since November 2015, Lotus has had a lease on a 23-acre property near Armstrong, BC with the option to buy this land at any point for $1.1 million.
-Following the receipt of a building permit as part of the licensing application, Lotus began construction of its first 22,500-square-foot facility on the property in July 2017.
-The steel building has been erected with full completion planned for Spring 2018.
+Since November 2015, Lotus had a lease on a 23-acre property near Armstrong, BC with the option to buy this land at any point for $1.1 million.
+As part of the agreement, the company later exercised this option to purchase the property for the agreed upon price on June 8, 2018.

 The facility has been specifically designed for the unique requirements of cultivating cannabis and to address Health Canada policies regarding quality control.
 The facility will house a combination of complete and flexible computer controlled air flow, a dedicated HVAC system in every grow room and airlocks between the rooms so as to provide an ideal pharmaceutical-grade environment that avoids contamination.
 Lotus believes that having these systems in place will help lower the cost of production per gram while also enhancing the quality of the product.

 While construction of the first facility is underway, Lotus has already designed its second facility, which will be 40,000 square feet in size.
 Lotus has projected that the build of the first three facilities will be financed by selling direct minority interests in these.
 Subsequent to the start of production, the company will use production earnings to fund all future facility builds.

 Lotus has found a number of benefits to being located in Canada’s westernmost province.
 These include the low cost of energy—BC electricity costs only 77 percent of what it costs in Ontario—and the access to skilled labour.
 Additionally, as a proponent of the regulatory change within the cannabis space in Canada, the BC government is expected to be expeditious in the development of a permanent regulated distribution system.